Mediterranean climate: Precipitation

+Poleward extension and expansion of the subtropical anticyclone over the oceans bring subsiding air to the region in summer, with clear skies and high temperatures.
+When the anticyclone moves Equator-ward in winter, it is replaced by traveling, frontal cyclones with their attendant precipitation.

 During summer, regions of the Mediterranean climate are strongly influenced by the subtropical ridge which keeps atmospheric conditions very dry with minimal cloud coverage.
-In some areas, such as coastal California, the cold current has a stabilizing effect on the surrounding air, further reducing the chances for rain, but often causing thick layers of marine fog that usually evaporates by mid-day.
+In some areas, such as coastal California, the cold ocean current has a stabilizing effect on the surrounding air, further reducing the chances for rain, but often causing thick layers of marine fog that usually evaporate by mid-day.
 Similar to desert climates, in many Mediterranean climates there is a strong diurnal character to daily temperatures in the warm summer months due to strong solar heating during the day from sunlight and rapid cooling at night.

 In winter, the subtropical ridge migrates towards the equator and leaves the area, making rainfall much more likely.
 As a result, areas with this climate receive almost all of their precipitation during their winter and spring seasons, and may go anywhere from four to six months during the summer and early fall without having any significant precipitation.
-In the lower latitudes, precipitation usually decreases in both the winter and summer due to higher evapotranspiration.
-Toward the polar latitudes, total moisture usually increases; for instance, the Mediterranean climate in Southern Europe has more rain.
-The rainfall also tends to be more evenly distributed throughout the year in Southern Europe, while in places such as the Eastern Mediterranean, or in Southern California, the summer is nearly or completely dry.
-In places where evapotranspiration is higher, steppe climates tend to prevail, but still follow the basic pattern of the Mediterranean climates.
+In the lower latitudes, precipitation typically decreases during both the winter and summer months.
+Toward the polar latitudes, total moisture levels generally increase; for example, the Mediterranean climate in Southern Europe tends to experience more rainfall.
+Rainfall in Southern Europe is also more evenly distributed throughout the year, while in places such as Southern California, the summer is nearly or completely dry.
+In areas where steppe climates are found, the overall precipitation pattern may still resemble that of Mediterranean climates, though with drier conditions.

+Irregularity of the rainfall, which can vary considerably from year to year, accentuates the droughts of the Mediterranean climate.
+Rain does not fall evenly, nor does the rain arrive at the same time or within the same intervals.
+In Gibraltar, for instance, rain starts falling nearly half a season earlier than at the Dead Sea.
+In Israel no rain at all falls in summer but early rains may come in autumn.

 Temperature

 The majority of the regions with Mediterranean climates have relatively mild winters and very warm summers.
 However, winter and summer temperatures can vary greatly between different regions with a Mediterranean climate.
-For instance, in the case of winters, Los Angeles experiences mild to warm temperatures in the winter, with frost and snowfall almost unknown, whereas Tashkent has cold winters with annual frosts and snowfall seen in the winter; or, to consider summer, Seville experiences rather high temperatures in that season.
+For instance, in the case of winters, Funchal experiences mild to warm temperatures in the winter, with frost and snowfall almost unknown, whereas Tashkent has cold winters with annual frosts and snowfall; or, to consider summer, Seville experiences rather high temperatures in that season.
 In contrast, San Francisco has cool summers with daily highs around 21 C due to the continuous upwelling of cold subsurface waters along the coast.